REVELATION IS HISTORY

 The wildest speculations abound, even in the Churches of God.

-The true explanations of the prophecies of the book of Revelation most often are basic and simple, usually staring us right in the eye, but instead of seeing the obvious, we run off and seek after the weird and fanciful.
+The true explanations of the prophecies of the book of Revelation are most often straightforward and logical, and usually staring us right in the eye.
+But instead of seeing the obvious, people run off and seek after the weird and fanciful.

 This of necessity involved alternative explanations of prophecies.